Tarwp/Tarwp.github.io/README.md

 ### Thailand Population Ratio Data Visualization (Segment by age)
 This data visualization created for prove whether Has Thailand entered an aging society or not?.
+If you selected the filter to "ผู้สูงอายุ" you will see on the line graph that the number of elderly population constantly increasing from year 2553(2010).
+On the other hand the number of children continued to decrease since 2010 and teenage gradually decrease since 2012.
 <iframe seamless frameborder="0" src="https://public.tableau.com/views/OlderTrend/Dashboard2?:language=en&:retry=yes&:display_count=yes&:showVizHome=no" width = '1100' height = '800' scrolling='yes' ></iframe>
 #### Data Source : [http://statbbi.nso.go.th/staticreport/page/sector/th/01.aspx](http://statbbi.nso.go.th/staticreport/page/sector/th/01.aspx)